Wade Boggs: Tampa Bay Devil Rays

-Baseball legacy
+Legacy

 Boggs' career paralleled that of Tony Gwynn, who also debuted (in the National League) in 1982.
 Boggs and Gwynn were the premier contact hitters of their era.
 They both won multiple batting titles—Boggs, five and Gwynn, eight—and each won four straight batting titles to join Ty Cobb, Rogers Hornsby, and Rod Carew as the only players to do so.
 Gwynn and Boggs each hit over .350 in four straight seasons, the only players to do so since 1931.
 They joined Lou Brock and Rod Carew as the only players whose careers ended after World War II who finished with 3,000 hits and fewer than 160 home runs.

 Boggs was inducted into the Baseball Hall of Fame in 2005 and is depicted with a Red Sox cap.

 Tommy John noted that Boggs always seemed to know what the next pitch was going to be. "...for pure hitting, Boggs is the best I've ever seen," John wrote in 1991.
 "He's a phenomenon, a pure hitting machine.
 I've never seen anything like him.
 He lit me up."

 Boggs recorded 2.1 innings of pitching at the Major League level.
 His main pitch was a knuckleball, which he used 16 times (along with one fastball) in one shutout inning for the Yankees against the Anaheim Angels in a 1997 game.
 Boggs recorded a strike-out pitching during that game.
 Boggs also pitched 1.1 innings for Tampa Bay against the Orioles in a 1999 game, allowing one run.

 On December 21, 2015, the Red Sox announced that they would retire Boggs' number (26).
 The ceremony was held on May 26, 2016.
 Boggs occasionally appears in the Yankees' annual Old-Timers' Day, a celebration of past Yankees in which the players play a multi-inning game of baseball at Yankee Stadium.